swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 }
 ```

-The default value is `.package`, and the target is built with `-package-name [package_id]`.
+The default value is `.package`, and the target is built with `-package-name PACKAGE_ID`.
 If set to `.excluded`, no `-package-name` is passed when building the target, thus the target has no access to any package symbols; it essentially acts as if it's a client outside of the package.
 This would be useful for an example app or a black-box testing target in the same package.
-If set to `.named([group_id])`, `-package-name [package_id].[group_id]` is passed, and the target can only access package symbols from other targets within the same group in the package.
+If set to `.named(GROUP_ID)`, `-package-name PACKAGE_ID.GROUP_ID` is passed, and the target can only access package symbols from other targets within the same group in the package.
 This essentially allows "sub-packages" within the package.

 ### Package Symbols Distribution